 For the return trip, we had to wait nearly an hour before the van filled up, we would probably have been quicker taking a bus back to Sousse.
-We got to experience the ‘back roads’ this time.
-Great until we drove through a patch of houses where speed bumps had been placed to protect the residents.
+We got to experience the back roads this time.
+This was great until we passed through a small village where speed bumps had been placed to protect the residents.
 Good for their safety, not so much for ours as many of them didn’t have warning signs.
 Several times ours heads came close to boucing off the roof as our driver barrelled across them at speed.

 After a positive louage experience, we were keen to try out the other forms of public transport available in Tunisia.
-For day trips from Monastir, Mahdia made an easy choice and allowed us to try the Metro de Sahel, an electrified train line which runs between Sousse and Mahdia with a stop at Monastir.
+For day trips from Monastir, Mahdia made an easy choice and allowed us to try the Metro de Sahel, an electrified train line that runs between Sousse and Mahdia with a stop at Monastir.

-Within the outer walls was a second wall within which the royal founders of the city lived – this area is now the medina.
+Within the outer walls was a second wall within which the royal founders of the city lived.
+This area is now the medina.
 It’s a far less hectic place than other medinas we’ve visited with wide cobbled streets and peaceful residential areas.
-Along one side stands the imposing Skifa El-Kahla gateway with a 50m long passage through it.
+Along one side stands the imposing Skifa El-Kahla gateway with a 50m long, covered passage through it.

-Our main reason for visiting Kairouan was to see the Great Mosque, described as the most impressive and holiest Islamic monument in north Africa.
-From the outside, it looks like a defensive structure from the outside.
-But inside we found a huge courtyard surrounded by shady galleries.
-And surprisingly, all the columns along the gallery are Roman, salvaged from Carthage and Sousse.
+Our main reason for visiting Kairouan was to see the Great Mosque, described as the most impressive and holiest Islamic monument in North Africa.
+It looks like a defensive structure from the outside.
+But inside we found a huge courtyard surrounded by shady, columned galleries.
+Surprisingly, we learned that the columns are all Roman, salvaged from buildings in Carthage and Sousse.
 There are even some blocks with Latin inscriptions on them.
 I guess it was an ancient form of reuse and recycle.

-The medina was very untouristy with one section dedicated to cobblers – a man was having shoes made for him whilst he waited.
+Afterward, we enjoyed a wander around the untouristy medina.
+One area was dedicated to cobblers where a man was having shoes made for him whilst he waited.